 This home located in India is enlivened with beautiful craftsmanship from local artisans while incorporating traditional and modern Indian interior elements:

 Hawaii: Mirroring Island Life

-The main features of Hawaiian interiors are darker native woods, woven fibers, and water-toned accents to bring in seaside vibes.
+The main features of Hawaiian interiors are darker native woods, woven fibers, and water-toned accents to bring seaside vibes indoors.
 Since spending time outside and hosting gatherings with family and friends are an important part of life on these islands, fire is a key cultural element.
-Tiki torches or poolside fire bowls are often showcased in outdoor spaces that are perfect for laid-back evening hangouts.
+Tiki-style torches or poolside fire bowls are often showcased in outdoor spaces that are perfect for laid-back evening hangouts.

 This home brings together traditional Hawaiian elements and modern architecture: